-Gross Margin is a great example of an Actionable Metric for many organizations and it starts to give us more clear guidance on how to improve the organization.
-You can slice and dice Gross Margin any number of ways and it’s applicable in many parts of the business.
-At its various levels (customer, product, region, class), Gross Margin helps organizations understand how their capital is being used.
+Gross margin is a great example of an actionable metric for many organizations, and it starts to give us clearer guidance on how to improve the organization.
+You can slice and dice gross margin any number of ways, and it’s applicable in many parts of the business.
+At its various levels (customer, product, region, class), gross margin helps organizations understand how their capital is being used.
 It can showcase which products may make up an underwhelming portion of the profit.
 It can highlight how you are spending way too much time on orders that aren’t proportionally adding to your margin.

-Having the ability to identify changes or even stagnation, in Gross Margin, allows organizations to start asking questions.
+Having the ability to identify changes or even stagnation in gross margin allows organizations to start asking the right questions.
 It’s an incredibly important number for any organization.
-For example, If you are able to increase Gross Margin by 1% for a company doing 50M in revenue you just made that organization 500k.
-But, how do you actually increase gross margin by 1%?
+For example, If you are able to increase gross margin by 1% for a company doing $50M in revenue, you just made that organization 500k.
+But how do you actually increase gross margin by 1%?
 It comes from knowing your overall gross margin and having the ability to apply that same logic at a more granular level to customers, products, etc.

 What is my gross margin by product category?